kglw-dot-net/phase1/blog/_posts/2023-02-27-conversation-king-gizzard-professor.md

 It's a very progressive, very innovative city, like with Seattle in America, Apple's there, there are aircraft companies there, and Grunge came from there.
 So basically, I think Melbourne's really like a culturally innovative place, and also environmentally conscious, much more politically aware, and much more progressive than other communities in Australia.

-_In February 2009, nearly 450,000 hectares of rural Victoria were decimated in the Black Saturday Bushfire disaster, killing 173 people in the worst event of its kind since Australia’s colonisation.
-More than ten separate fires burned in various locations across the state, devastating around 80 different communities — including areas surrounding Melbourne local to some of the members of King Gizzard and the Lizard Wizard, who were in the earliest stages of forming at the time._
+<aside>In February 2009, nearly 450,000 hectares of rural Victoria were decimated in the Black Saturday Bushfire disaster, killing 173 people in the worst event of its kind since Australia’s colonisation.
+More than ten separate fires burned in various locations across the state, devastating around 80 different communities — including areas surrounding Melbourne local to some of the members of King Gizzard and the Lizard Wizard, who were in the earliest stages of forming at the time.</aside>

 > Each summer is getting hotter than the one before
 > Red smoke
 > Go away, heatwave
-> You're all around - north to the south
+> You're all around — north to the south
 > Red smoke
 > Go away, heatwave
 > You're burning down